Monochrome-Indie/CLDesk/README.md

 # CLDesk
-CLDEsk is simple Python software to view files, add sortcuts etc.
+CLDEsk is a simple Python-Program to view files, add shortcuts etc.